top of page

 Musique Méta-Concrète thus investigates how emerging machine-synthesized sound sources reshape compositional practice, listening habits, and the ethics of sonic authorship.
 It positions AI not as a replacement for acoustic reality but as an additional layer of it—a speculative acoustics that expands the palette and the sources of what can be considered a “sound object.”
 Through this project, the studio once again becomes a laboratory for rethinking the ontology of sound, offering new modes of attention, friction, and surprise in an era where sonic materiality itself is being redefined and what is available as material for the ongoing experiment of the human act of composing.

-Importantly, this differs from the approach taken by AI platforms such as Suno or Udio, whose business model it is to 'create' songs, which is to say deliver ready made simulacra of human creative efforts, scraped from a massive dataset of existing musical material, and offered in a mashup of 'genres'.
 In Musique Méta-Concrète, it is not the act of composing that is delegated to AI, but the act of creating a range of sounds in a process perhaps best described as 'Instantiation' — concrete examples or specific instances related to an abstract concept.
 These [meta]physical sound objects are then used to compose, i.e. to be organized in time, to paraphrase Edgar Varese.

 The following examples are compositions based on about 45 discrete sounds generated by a variety of AI tools.
 Compositions and Mixing: Andreas Kahre 2025